zyedidia/micro/README.md

 curl https://getmic.ro | bash
 ```

 The script will place the micro binary in the current directory.
+From there, you can move it to a directory on your path of your choosing (e.g. `sudo mv micro /usr/bin`).
 See its [GitHub repository](https://github.com/benweissmann/getmic.ro) for more information.

+To uninstall micro, simply remove the binary, and the configuration directory at `~/.config/micro`.

 ### Package managers